 - Wanting full control over the process

-- Belief that a recruiting firm won’t understand your unique culture
+- The belief that a recruiting firm won’t understand their unique culture

 - Attempting to save money

-- Perception that you have all of the right resources to find candidates on your own (with LinkedIn at everyone’s fingertips, it can seem deceptively easy to source candidates on your own.)
+- The perception that they have all of the right resources to find candidates on your own (with LinkedIn at everyone’s fingertips, it can seem deceptively easy to source candidates on your own.)

-- Feeling like a recruiting firm can’t “sell” your organization the way you can
+- Feeling like a recruiting firm can’t “sell” their organization the way they can

 - Difficulty getting the organization aligned on the need to use a search firm